GSA/open-gsa-redesign/_apidocs/sam-getList-Contracts-api.md

 ## API Description

 <details>
-    <summary><strong>Query String Parameters: </strong><br>The getList Contracts API offers several optional search parameters that can be provided independently or in combination with each other.</summary>
+    <summary><strong>Query String Parameters: </strong><br>The Contract Awards API offers several optional search parameters that can be provided independently or in combination with each other.</summary>
     <table>
         <thead>
         <tr>